 LibriVox volunteers record chapters of books in the public domain, and then we release the audio files back onto the net for free.
 All their audio is in the public domain, so you may use it for whatever purpose you wish.
-Under the genre of "Non-Fiction - War and Military" there are about 280 recorded books and papers to listen to with more material in progress.
+Under the genre of "Non-Fiction - War and Military" there are many hundreds of books and papers to listen to with more material in progress.
 In general, the material is older but some of it is seminal.
-[Recommended by Richard Laughton] [CEF Study Group - Sept 2022] https://librivox.org/search?primary_key=73&search_category=genre&search_page=1&search_form=get_results
+[Recommended by Richard Laughton] [CEF Study Group - March 2025] https://librivox.org/search?primary_key=73&search_category=genre&search_page=1&search_form=get_results